Category Archives: Victoria

-By the time they asked me for my ticket I was about to ask for a refund, the only reason i didn’t ask is because I knew they would refuse.
+By the time they asked me for my ticket I was about to ask for a refund, the only reason I didn’t ask is because I knew they would refuse.
 I mean the place basically looks like a tarted up disaster relief camp.
-And just like a third world economy where one would expect such squalor the rulers of it all were taking in about a million dollar a day.
+And just like a third world economy where one would expect such squalor, the rulers of it all were taking in about a million dollars a day.
 Worst of all the only thing that people weren’t being forced to pay for was using the toilets.
 Showers $4, after paying $100- $300 just to be there they want you to pay for a shower.
 That’s real third world warlord stuff right there.
 Just really greedy narrow minded pricks at the top.

 Why is it so shit?

 Basically its microcosm of the world around it, the organizers know no real alternative vision apart from lining their own pockets.